The Core Mandate: A New Digital Social Contract

 - The Free Speech Chilling Effect: While the focus on 'legal but harmful' content was softened, concerns remain.
 The "duty of care" model and the threat of massive fines could lead platforms to over-censor legitimate content to be risk-averse.
 This could disproportionately affect discussion on sensitive topics or content from marginalised communities, leading to a form of "collateral censorship" where platforms remove anything that might be deemed risky.

-- The Power of Ofcom: Granting a regulator such extensive powers over online speech is a major concern for civil liberties groups.
+- The Power of Ofcom: Granting a regulator such extensive powers over online speech is a major concern for civil liberties groups like the Open Rights Group.
 They worry about the potential for these powers to be used to suppress dissent or unpopular opinions in the future, regardless of the current government's intentions.

 New Criminal Offences Explained